0228lin/AI-Calorie-Tracker2/README.md

 ## 🚀 Demo

 Here is a quick demo of the app.
-We hope you enjoy it.
+I hope you enjoy it.

 > [The Demo Link](https://0228lin.github.io/AI-Calorie-Tracker/)
 > <br>